giovanni-iannaccone/memory-allocator/README.md

 ```
 ### ✔ Memory Alignment
 For faster access, a memory block should be **aligned** to it's machine's word size.
 What does this mean ?
 Each block should be of a multiple
-of 8 bytes on x64 machines or of 4 bytes on x32 machines.
+of 8 bytes on x64 machines or 4 bytes on x32 machines.
 To align a size to a word's size we can use this function:

 ```c++
 static inline size_t align(size_t n) {